Discrete trace formulas and holomorphic functional calculus for the adjacency matrix of regular graphs: Preliminaries

-\begin{definition} Let $G=(V,E)$ be a $(q+1)$-regular graph with adjacency matrix (operator when $G$ infinite) $A(G)$.
-The \textbf{non-backtracking matrix of length r}, denoted as $A_r(G)$, is a matrix (resp. operator) indexed by $V \times V$, such that for any vertices $a,b \in V$, $(A_r)(G)_{ab}$ equals the number of non-backtracking walks of length $r$ from $a$ to $b$ in $G$. \end{definition}
+Next, we recall the definition of the non-backtracking matrices. \begin{definition} Let $G=(V,E)$ be a $(q+1)$-regular graph with adjacency matrix (operator when $G$ infinite) $A(G)$.
+The \textbf{non-backtracking matrix of length r}, denoted as $A_r(G)$, is a matrix (resp. operator) indexed by $V \times V$, such that for any vertices $a,b \in V$, $(A_r(G))_{ab}$ equals the number of non-backtracking walks of length $r$ from $a$ to $b$ in $G$. \end{definition}